Do you find it difficult to speak English fluently and confidently, even after many months or years of study?

 Do you notice a problem here?

 Why You Can’t Speak English Fluently

 The numbers above present an interesting picture of this thing we call ‘fluency’.

 If we look at native English adults, we find that they use just 16% of the words they know to express 95% of what they typically want to say.
-Perhaps because they use these words so often, they seem to simply roll off the tongueroll off the tongue: an idiom to describe a word or phrase that is easy or enjoyable to say.
+Perhaps because they use them so often, these words seem to simply roll off the tongueroll off the tongue: an idiom to describe a word or phrase that is easy to say.

 These numbers also seem to confirm what you may have noticed about children: by the age of five, they sound amazingly ‘fluent’ and can understand and take part in many conversations with adults, despite their smaller vocabulary.